Wolox/tech-guides/testing/unit-testing-jest/docs/angular-configuration.md

 ### Init the component
 component = fixture.componentInstance;
-In componenent, we store the instance of the class.
+In component, we store the instance of the class.
 Now, we can access the properties and methods of our class.

 ### fixture.detectChanges()
 Works like the OnPush detection strategy.
 With this function, we can update the render of our test, in case we need to use it.